-We distinguish 3 sizes depending on concurrent users talking to the bot and/or the total amount of conversations.
-Actual values are fluent and will be revised.
+We distinguish 5 sizes depending on concurrent users talking to the bot and/or the total amount of conversations.
+Actual values are fluent and are be revised periodically.

 L - max 300 concurrent users, <300k monthly conversations (we advise scaling all pods x2, especially main path: gateway, dialogs, nlu-pipeline)